robwillup/mithrandir/docs/Languages_And_Frameworks/Go/Functions/2023-11-05@Go_Functions_Syntax.md

 > **Player**: What is a keyword?
 >
-> **Hint System**: Software programs are made of a lot of words, some of those words you can choose, but others are "reserved", which means you cannot use them to name your own functions and variables.
+> **Hint System**: Software programs are written with words, some of those words you can choose, but others are "reserved", which means you cannot use them to name your own functions and variables.

 This is an example of a function in Go: